danfuzz/samizdat/doc/language-guide/07-generator.md

 With the delimiters `(...)`, the result is a generator.
 With the delimiters `[...]`, the result is a list.

-The generator expressions are similar to those used in `for` expressions, consisting of an optional name (either an identifier, or `.` to indicate an anonymous item), the keyword `in`, and an expression which must evaluate to either a "generatable value" (such as a list or map) or to a generator.
+There are a number of different generator expressions, as described in the subsections immediately below.

 The body is evaluated on sets of corresponding elements from the generator expressions.
 If the body yields a (non-void) value, then that value gets included in the resulting comprehension yield (either as a generated value or included in the result list).
-If the filtering expression yields void, then there is no corresponding comprehension yield for that particular set of values.
+If the body yields void for an iteration, then there is no corresponding comprehension yield for that particular set of generated values.

+#### Generator collection iteration

+The most common type of generator expression is one which directly iterates over the contents of a generator.

+These consist of an optional name (either an identifier, or `.` to indicate an anonymous item), the keyword `in`, and an expression which must evaluate to a generator, including possibly a "generatable value" such as a list or map.

 For example: